stefanofa/awesome/TOPICS.md

 *   [logchimp/logchimp](https://github.com/logchimp/logchimp) - Track your customers feedback to build better products with LogChimp. ⭐️ Star to support our work!

 *   [getfider/fider](https://github.com/getfider/fider) - Open platform to collect and prioritize feedback

-## hacktoberfest-accepted

-*   [logchimp/logchimp](https://github.com/logchimp/logchimp) - Track your customers feedback to build better products with LogChimp. ⭐️ Star to support our work!

 ## product-management